ms-iot/content/en-US/win10/SetupPCWRA.md

-<h4>Installation</h4>
+<h3>Installation</h3>
 <div class="row">
   <div class="col-md-6 col-sm-12 col-no-padding">
-    <p>This section of the tutorial explains how to setup your Windows 10 device - be it a PC, Surface, or Windows Phone - to remotely control an Arduino using the Windows Remote Arduino Experience app.
-This application will allow you to operate all of the most basic abilities of your Arduino device without ever writing a single line of code!
-You can use digital read & write, analog read (ADC), and PWM by using the buttons provided on the user interface.</p>
+    <p>This section of the tutorial explains how to setup your Windows 10 device - be it a PC, Surface, or Windows Phone - to remotely control an Arduino using the Windows Remote Arduino library.</p>

-    <p>Setup is as simple as installing the application on your chosen device.
-There are three ways to get the Windows Remote Arduino Experience application running, in order from easiest to most difficult.</p>
+    <p>There are three ways to get started using Windows Remote Arduino, in order from easiest to most difficult.</p>
     <ol class="inline-list">
-      <li><a href="#option-1">Download the Windows Remote Arduino Expriecne app from the Microsoft Store</a></li>
+      <li><a href="#option-1">Download the Windows Remote Arduino Experience app from the Microsoft Store</a></li>
       <li><a href="#option-2">Install the NuGet package</a></li>
       <li><a href="#option-3">Manually add the Windows Remote Arduino project files to a new Visual Studio solution.</a></li>
     </ol>
-    <p>Of these options, downloading the application directly from the Microsoft Store is by far the easiest.</p>
+    <p>Downloading the Windows Remote Arduino Experience app will allow you to operate all of the most basic abilities of your Arduino device without ever writing a single line of code!
+You can use digital read & write, analog read (ADC), and PWM by using the buttons provided on the user interface.
+This is a great way to experiment with the features of the library.</p>
+	<p>If you'd like to develop your own apps using Windows Remote Arduino, option 2 will allow you to easily add the library to any Visual Studio solution.
+Option 3 is more complex, but will allow you to add the latest source code directly to your solution.
+You will then be able to see and control exactly how the library operates!
   </div>
 </div>
 <h2 id="option-1">Option 1: Download the Windows Remote Arduino Experience app from the Microsoft Store </h2>